 Can My Loved One Get a Bond Hearing?

 There are some individuals who are subject to “mandatory detention” and who cannot be released on bond.
-To figure out if your relative or friend is eligible to apply for bond, contact our Los Angeles immigration attorneys and set up a consultation as soon as you can.
+To figure out if your relative or friend is eligible to apply for bond, contact our immigration attorney in Los Angeless and set up a consultation as soon as you can.
 We will review the detained individual’s immigration and criminal history to see if they are eligible for bond.

 If your relative or friend is eligible to apply for bond, experience Southern California immigration attorney Joshua Goldstein can help.
 He has years of experience practicing in immigration court and has successfully argued and won bond hearings for many clients.
 The key to a bond hearing is knowing what what makes the strongest and most convincing bond motions.